Provenance Graph Kernel

 With the growing adoption of provenance in a wide range of application domains, the efficient processing and classification of provenance graphs have become imperative.
 To that end, we introduced a novel graph kernel method tailored for provenance data.
 Provenance kernels make use of provenance types, which are an abstraction of a node's neighbourhood taking into account edges and nodes at different distances from it.
 A provenance type is associated with each node for each depth value $\depth$.
 A vector is then produced for each graph: it counts the number of occurrences of each (non-empty) provenance type associated to nodes in this graph up to a given depth $\depth$.
 These feature vectors are then used with standard machine learning algorithms, such as SVMs and decision trees, as shown in the previous two sections.
 The computational complexity of producing feature vectors for a family of graphs with a total of $M$ edges is bounded by $\OO (\depth^2 M)$.
 Note that the provenance kernel method is applicable to graphs in any domain as long as both edges and nodes are categorically labelled.

 In Section~\ref{sec:evaluation}, we compared provenance kernels against state-of-the-art graph kernels and the PNA method in supervised learning tasks with six data sets of provenance graphs.
 We showed that provenance kernels are among the fastest methods and, among those, they show high, if not the highest, classification accuracies in the three applications we investigated.
 An important benefit brought about by provenance types is that they can be used with a white-box model as shown in Section~\ref{sec:explainability} to help us understand better how certain classification is made by the model.
-We provided a sequence of steps to extract explanations from classifications tasks in white-box models using provenance kernels, making use of the fact that provenance types capture narratives from sequential events in provenance graphs.
+We provided a sequence of steps to extract explanations from classifications tasks by inspecting the importance of different features, making use of the fact that provenance types capture narratives from sequential events in provenance graphs.
 We thus show how provenance kernels and types may give us further insights into why a particular graph was classified in a particular way.